-If you need a new roof or a major roof repair, you’ll probably want to take care of it quickly before it causes further damage.
+Whether you need a new roof or a major roof repair, you’ll want to get it done as soon as possible before it causes further damage.
 When the roof over your head isn’t stable, the rest of your house and everything in it could be vulnerable.

 But what if you don’t have the money on hand?
 How do you pay for it?

-Some of your options might include credit cards, savings, financing through a contractor, home equity loans or a personal loan.
-We’ll talk more about which option might be right for you later in this article, but first let’s look at potential new roof costs.
+Some of your roof financing options might include credit cards, savings, home equity loans, or a personal loan.
+We’ll review how to pay for roof replacement, but first let’s look at the potential costs.

-Other factors that impact the cost of a new roof might include:
+Other elements that could impact the cost of a new roof or roof repairs:

 - Size of your roof

-- Type of material (such as asphalt shingles, metal, slate and wood)
+- Type of material (such as asphalt shingles, metal, slate, or wood)

 - Number of layers (too many can make removal more difficult)